spec-framework/spec/Spec-Widgets.package/SliderModel.class/README.md

-A SliderModel is a spec model for a slider.
+A SliderModel is a spec model for a slider

-See example:
-	self example